dat-ecosystem-archive/docs/papers/dat-paper.md

 ### Peer Connections

 After the discovery phase, Dat should have a list of potential data sources to try and contact.
-Dat uses either TCP, [UTP](https://en.wikipedia.org/wiki/Micro_Transport_Protocol), or HTTP.
-UTP is designed to not take up all available bandwidth on a network (e.g. so that other people sharing wifi can still use the Internet), and is still based on UDP so works with NAT traversal techniques like UDP hole punching.
+Dat uses either TCP, HTTP or [UTP](https://en.wikipedia.org/wiki/Micro_Transport_Protocol) [@rossi2010ledbat].
+UTP uses LEDBAT which is designed to not take up all available bandwidth on a network (e.g. so that other people sharing wifi can still use the Internet), and is still based on UDP so works with NAT traversal techniques like UDP hole punching.
 HTTP is support for compatibility with static file servers and web browser clients.
 Note that these are the protocols we support in the reference Dat implementation, but the Dat protocol itself is transport agnostic.

 If an HTTP source is specified Dat will prefer that one over other sources.
 Otherwise when Dat gets the IP and port for a potential TCP or UTP source it tries to connect using both protocols.
 If one connects first, Dat aborts the other one.
 If none connect, Dat will try again until it decides that source is offline or unavailable and then stops trying to connect to them.
 Sources Dat is able to connect to go into a list of known good sources, so that the Internet connection goes down Dat can use that list to reconnect to known good sources again quickly.